volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 - [vCISO advisory](https://underdefense.com/services/virtual-ciso/) with 30-day impact report

 ### 💡 Why Companies Consider UnderDefense
-Here’s the operational reality most MDR buyers hit: you invest in security tools, get buried in alerts, and your team spends nights triaging noise instead of doing strategic work.
-We built [UnderDefense](https://underdefense.com/platform/) to solve exactly that.
+Here’s the operational reality most mid-market security buyers hit: you invest in security tools, get buried in alerts, and your team spends nights triaging noise instead of doing strategic work.
+We built UnderDefense to solve exactly that.
 What makes it different:

 - **ChatOps-driven user verification** : We ping your users over Slack, Teams, Email, and SMS to discover missing context.
 Many behavioral alerts require asking “did Jane Doe just log in from a new location?”
-If your team doesn’t have time to ask each user, we do it for you.
+If your team doesn’t have time to ask each user, the platform does it for you.

 - **Vendor-agnostic integration** : UnderDefense works on top of any existing SIEM/XDR (Splunk, Sentinel, Chronicle), maintaining full customer ownership of their stack.
 No rip-and-replace.
 See all [UnderDefense integrations](https://underdefense.com/integrations/).

 - **Detection Logic as Code** : Forward-looking teams treat detection rules like software, written in Python, securely versioned, unit-tested, and deployed via CI/CD.

-- **Proven outcomes** : Zero ransomware cases across all MDR clients in 6 years; 2-minute alert-to-triage SLA; 830% ROI over 3 years; 96% MITRE coverage.
+- **Proven outcomes** : Zero ransomware cases across all customers in 6 years; 2-minute alert-to-triage SLA; 830% ROI over 3 years; 96% MITRE coverage.

 ### 🎯 Ideal Customer Profile
 - Mid-market organizations with 500 to 10,000 employees across technology, healthcare, financial services, legal, and SaaS